Free Shipping On Orders over $79

 • 3 tsp baking soda

-• 1 handful pea or sunflower microgreens
+• 1 cup pea or sunflower microgreens, chopped

 • 1 cup chocolate chips